AndersDeath/diary2/000-current.md

 # 14 January - Saturday - Yerevan - 107 day of immigration

 Today I was  a cheat meal.
 We walked around Yerevan's city center.
 We visited a new restaurant, I don't remember the name of it, unfortunately.
 Also I feel better than yesterday, but still not so good.
 I've set up spelling checker to VSCode that helps me in writing these notes.
 I hope that there will be less mistakes in texts than usual.
+I've started investigating of new technologies that were created in big quantities for the last several years.